DataPortal/ngx-project/notes.md

 `npm run deploy:mock` to deploy to gp-pages.

 resides at DirectoryBuilder/ngx-project.

+npm run deploy:mock is basically two commands (you can see in package.json)
+npm run build:mock
+npx ngh --dir dist/apps/webapp

+You can run them separately to isolate any issues.
+After build, you can add --no-silent for more detailed errors.
+npx ngh --no-silent --dir dist/apps/webapp

 This repo has this error, probably from copying grid (account to vehicles):